-These generations are only responding to what we are teaching them, but we teach only part of the truth.
+These generations are only responding to what we are teaching them, and we teach only part of the truth.

 Mr. McDowell opens his book, The Last Christian Generation (2006), with a smattering of statistics that demonstrate that, while many of our young believe in God and still want a relationship with Him, their foundational concepts differ from what we claim to be teaching in our churches.
 Some of the differences in what they believe are shown in a chart on page 15: